VishwanathPatil/EmbeddedProgrammer/README.md

 # EmbeddedProgrammer
-All coding skills an embedded programmer needs could be subset of programming skills
+All coding skills an embedded programmer needs could be subset of programming skills fot any generic development